hzburki/personal-blog-v2/posts/serverless-apis-on-the-go.md

 - **method** → all method types
 - **cors** → enable CORS

-<div aria-hidden='true' class='wp-block-spacer' style='height:10px'></div>Right now
-we have three lambda functions which can be triggered on any route matching the “path” values for all HTTP methods.
+Right now we have three lambda functions which can be triggered on any route matching the “path” values for all HTTP methods.
 This is perfect of our scenario because we want ExpressJS to handle routing rather than API Gateway.